 Hatching eggs can be a very rewarding experience and many beginners are buying incubators since they have become far more affordable over the last few years.
-The main manufacturers for the hobby market seem to be R-COM and Brinsea Incubators and both produce an excellent range that can accommodate 20 to 25 chicken eggs, perfect for the beginner to hatch their own eggs!
+The main manufacturers for the small scale hobby market are R-COM and Brinsea Incubators.
+Both produce an excellent range that can accommodate 20 to 25 chicken eggs, perfect for the beginner to hatch their own eggs!

 Before you start

 Before you incubate and hatch chicks, you should remember that you will end up with a ratio of half male and half female chicks.
 Unless you are hatching an autosexing breed (where markings or colour of the chicks are different colours) or have crossed two birds that give a sex-linked chick (again, different down colour or markings) then you will need to think ahead to when the young growers can be sexed around 8 weeks of age and consider what you will do with the excess of male birds.
 Sadly, they are very hard to re-home, everyone has the same problem: too many boys.

 There are essentially two types of incubator –still air and forced air.
 The big difference between the two is the forced air uses a fan which circulates the air inside.
 When you measure the temperature, it should be the same throughout.
 The still air incubator has a temperature gradient inside so the hotter air rises to the top and there can be several degrees difference between top and bottom.
 For the average beginner wanting to increase the size of their flock, a forced air incubator is in my opinion the best choice.
 If you can afford a model that has automatic humidity control then you should have far more success than setting and maintaining the humidity control on a manual unit.